What temperature can leaf chain operate at?

-With the right specification and lubricant, leaf chain can successfully operate in temperatures from -20°C to +°40C.
+Leaf chain, with the right specification and lubricant, can successfully operate in temperatures from -20°C to +°40C.

 I was recently asked for advice from a customer who was sending a machine to Antarctica.
 The average winter temperature at the South Pole is about -49°C, which is hard to comprehend, given that the coldest day in Letchworth this year was -5°C – and I thought that was extreme!

-When working on new designs, I generally consider an operating range of -5°C to 20°C in
+When working on new designs, I generally consider an operating range of -5°C to 20°C.

 Catering for the change in leaf chain component performance in different temperatures could be as simple as using a special lubrication or it may require increasing the chain size to handle the drop in tensile strength.